 BE 539 Multiscale Biomechanics 3R-3L-4C Prereq: EM 203 or EM 204, and BE 331, or consent of instructor

 This course provides a comprehensive exploration/overview of the multiple approaches available for the analysis of multiscale media, beginning from classical approaches in composite theory and moving on to various structure-function and homogenization models.
 Specific attention will be placed on the application of these ideas to heterogeneous and finite deformation biological tissues (e.g. bone, cartilage, ligament, vessels, etc.).
 This course will serve as a Biomechanics track elective.

-BE 541 Medical Imaging 4R-0L-4C Pre: JR/SR/GR standing and consent of instructor.
+BE 541 Medical Imaging Systems 4R-0L-4C Prereq: Graduate standing and BE340, or BE340 with a grade of B or better, or consent of instructor.

-Engineering principles of major imaging techniques/modalities for biomedical applications and health care including computed tomography, ultrasound, and magnetic resonance imaging.
-Topics include general characteristics of medical images; physical principles and instrumentation of imaging modalities.
+Engineering principles of major imaging techniques/modalities for biomedical applications and health care including diagnostic x-ray, computed tomography, nuclear techniques, ultrasound, and magnetic resonance imaging.
+Topics include general characteristics of medical images; physical principles, signal processing to generate an image, and instrumentation of imaging modalities.
 Clinical applications of these technologies are also discussed.
+Same as ECE584.